knrc/katacoda-scenarios/servicemesh/2-deploy-microservices/1create-project.md

 The `customer` microservice makes a request to `preference` that makes a request to `recommendation`.

-Let's deploy each one of them to a new project called `tutorial`.
+Once the initialisation has completed we can deploy each microservice to a new project called `tutorial`.

 To create a new project, execute `oc new-project tutorial`{{execute T1}}